Frequently Asked Questions (FAQs)

 Where do I go to get an infusion?

-If you have questions about VYEPTI treatment, you can talk with a registered nurse by enrolling in the VYEPTI GO program.
+If you have been prescribed VYEPTI and have questions about treatment, you can talk with a registered nurse by enrolling in the VYEPTI GO program.

 Can I get an infusion at my doctor’s office or at home?

-You can receive a VYEPTI infusion treatment at an infusion center, at your doctor's office, or in the convenience of your home.
-Check with your healthcare provider to find out if their office provides VYEPTI infusions or ask your insurance provider if you qualify to receive VYEPTI from a registered nurse in the comfort of your home.
+Depending on your insurance, you can receive a VYEPTI infusion treatment at an infusion center, at your doctor's office, a hospital outpatient clinic, or in the convenience of your home.
+Check with your healthcare provider to find out if their office provides VYEPTI infusions, or ask your insurance provider if you qualify to receive VYEPTI from a registered nurse in the comfort of your home.
+Use the VYEPTI infusion locator to find an option that could work for you.

 What if I have a migraine attack on the day of my VYEPTI infusion?